 The DROPS project investigates the technology, business, economic and legal models of personalisation in a decentralised data economy.
-The project will do this through the creation of ThingSpace, a cloud-enabled space where HAT owners can store the data of the things they own and this data can be informed by both the organisation's data, as well as the HAT owner's data, resulting in a personalised offering for the experience of the owner.
+The project will do this through the creation of ThingSpace, a cloud-enabled space where HAT owners can store the data of the things they own.
+This data can be informed by both the organisation's data, as well as the HAT owner's data, resulting in a personalised offering for the owner.
 ThingSpace is therefore a collaborative personalisation space for HAT owners and organisations to come together with their own data to create highly personalised experiences with equitable benefits to both.
 DROPS project will be specifically working with children's publishers for e-books as the first ‘Thing’ in the ThingSpace.

 For e-books, a child's HAT (under the guardianship of the parent or a guardian) could be used to collect reading data, and through dynamic signals and machine learning algorithms from the Smart HAT Engine, feed back into the e-book ThingSpace in the cloud.
 The content of the e-book from the children's publishers could then be changed dynamically to aid learning in real time as the child turns the page of the book.
 The child's learning progress is then stored in his or her HAT so that learning can become part of a person's life-long journey of digital memories, together with other HAT data.